In the case of DoubleVerify Holdings Inc. (NYSE: DV), what's next? - The Dwinnex

 Ratios:

-Our analysis of DV’s different ratios will help us gain a deeper understanding of the company.
-It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 18.99 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 89.25.
+For a better understanding of DV, let’s look at its different ratios.
+It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 17.58 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 82.64.
 For the most recent quarter (mrq), Quick Ratio is recorded 8.10 and its Current Ratio is at 8.10.
 In the meantime, Its Debt-to-Equity ratio is 0.00 whereas as Long-Term Debt/Eq ratio is at 0.00.

 Upgrades & Downgrades